-Read any interesting books or articles lately?
+Read any interesting books, articles, or interviews lately?

 Would you like to share your views on them?